-250 Kms from Phnom Penh, Gulf of Thailand, Vietnam to the East and Thailand to the West
+Sihanoukville is situated approximately 150mls from the capital city of Phnom Penh, in the Gulf of Thailand, with Vietnam to the East and Thailand to the West.

 China was expanding rapidly both internally and externally the influence and control over South East Asia was becoming more apparent by the year.
 This growing influence meant significant opportunities over the whole region.
 Zhen Li had a great affection for the region and in particular the area of the Cambodia, Thailand and Vietnam Triangle where the organization was a major player in Real Estate, Brothels, Casinos, Manufacturing and Human Trafficking which supplied the slaves for all those sectors as well as domestic slavery and wives for the vast Chinese market where women were in seriously short supply after decades of demographic manipulation.

 The Cambodia, Thailand, Vietnam Triangle had been and still is a remarkable and plentiful source for men, women and children who are ideal candidates for the many employment sectors of the organization both within the Triangle and further afield particularly to the Middle East.

 The candidates are simply lured, kidnapped and sold into forced labor in agriculture, construction, factories and fishing vessels or domestic servitude and sex trafficking.

 Zhen Li continued to be amazed by the scale of the operations and how easy it was to maintain the supply of suitable candidates:

 - Children from impoverished families are highly vulnerable to forced labor, often with the complicity of their families, including in domestic servitude and forced begging in Thailand and Vietnam.

 - Male Cambodians are increasingly recruited in Thailand for work on fishing boats and subsequently subjected to forced labor on Thai-owned vessels in international waters, often for years without pay and living in slave like conditions.